pelayoarbues/quartz/content/notes/literature-notes/Articles/Beware the Data Science Pin Factory The Power of the Full-Stack Data Science Generalist and the Perils of Division of Labor Through Function.md

 ---
 author: [[stitchfix.com]]
-title: "Beware the Data Science Pin Factory: The Power of the Full-Stack Data Science Generalist and the Perils of Division of Labor Through Function"
+title: "'Beware the Data Science Pin Factory: The Power of the Full-Stack Data Science Generalist and the Perils of Division of Labor Through Function'"
 tags:
 - articles
 - literature-note